-If you prefer a video, I’ve recently published a video on my YouTube channel on my 5 best pattern making books if you prefer to watch on YouTube but it’s also at the end of this article as well.
+If you prefer a video, I’ve recently published a video on my YouTube channel on my 5 best pattern making books if you prefer to watch on YouTube.

 Note: Some of the links in this post are affiliate links, which means I may receive a commission if you make a purchase at no further cost to you.

 The books here really are the best pattern making books, suitable for absolute beginners to pattern making or more advanced sewers wanting to experiment more with advanced pattern making techniques!

 This was the very first pattern making book I owned.
 It was recommended to me by my pattern cutting tutor at Kensington & Chelsea College, and I loved it.
 It is now really hard to get hold of a copy – I’m hoping my copy is still in storage!

 Metric Pattern Cutting

 This is a newer version of my second pattern making book – Metric Pattern Cutting for Women’s Wear.
 I loved the original, despite the printing errors, and self drafted my very first coat using this pattern making book.
 Note – it really isn’t for the novice!